-Thank you for offering The Actuarial Profession the opportunity to comment on this Discussion Paper.
+Thank you for offering The Actuarial Profession the opportunity to comment on this Exposure Draft.
+The response comes from the part of the Profession representing pensions actuaries.

-We do not comment in detail on the proposals for an accounting model for leases.
-Instead, we draw attention to the high level differences between the proposed model and the current model (and recent consultations and thinking on a new model) for post-employment benefits - in particular pensions - set out in IAS 19.
-We do not see a justification for the differences and ask if it is the intent of the IASB to align the high level principles in a later more fundamental review?
+We do not comment in detail on the proposals.
+Instead, we draw attention to the high level difference between the proposed model and the current model (and recent consultations and thinking on a new model) for post-employment benefits - in particular pensions - set out in IAS19.
+We do not see a justification for the differences.